 Establishing the project management baseline (Management Dashboard & underlying processes, Quality Assurance Program and Risk Management Plan) for review and approval by SCK CEN.

 Developing the conceptual design, verifying/ validating conformance with technical specifications, defining specific requirements for buildings and utilities and preparing/ submitting the Conceptual Design File (Error!
-Reference source not found.DD# 2) for review and approval by SCK CEN.
+Reference source not found.) for review and approval by SCK CEN.

 Developing the detailed design, verifying/ validating conformance with technical specifications, defining the list of components (incl. procurement specifications, manufacturing drawings), setting final requirements for buildings and utilities, developing plans and procedures for the next phases (e.g. MIP, packaging and transportation plan, installation plan) and preparing/ submitting the Detailed Design File (Error!
-Reference source not found.DD# 3) for review and approval by SCK CEN.
+Reference source not found.) for review and approval by SCK CEN.

 Phase II – Procurement and Manufacturing